LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document_tmp.md

 It is less cost-intensive and less complicated to measure the magnets proactively, prior to the finalization of the (+mri) system.

 The focus of this thesis is to improve low-frequency (+mri) technology by examining the usability of magnetic field sensors for characterising permanent magnets used in these systems.
-The variability in the strength of permanent magnets leads to significant difficulties in constructing an (+mri) with the necessary precision for homogenous field generation.
+The variability in the strength of permanent magnets leads to significant difficulties in constructing an (+mri) magnet with the necessary precision for homogenous field generation.

 To address this challenge, the thesis proposes the development of a comprehensive hardware and software framework.
 The hardware system aims to selectively measure magnetic fields at different locations or fully around a permanent magnet using different sensors.
 Several existing open-source software solutions implement individual parts, but do not provide a complete data processing pipeline from acquisition to analysis, and their data storage formats are not compatible with each other.